-In 1954, the directors of extension and summer schools at several Canadian universities formed an association to promote their common interests.
-Coincident with increasing membership, new demands for adult learning and a variety of institutional responses, the Canadian Association of Directors of Extension and Summer School (CADESS) expanded its activities over the next two decades.
-In 1974, CADESS changed its name to the Canadian Association for University Continuing Education (CAUCE).
+In 1954, the directors of extension and summer schools at several Canadian universities formed an association to promote their common interests called the Canadian Association of Directors of Extension and Summer School (CADESS).
+Coincident with increasing membership, new demands for adult learning, and a variety of institutional responses, CADESS expanded its activities over the next two decades and, in 1974, changed its name to the Canadian Association for University Continuing Education (CAUCE).

 We promote activities aimed at fostering a greater role for universities in responding to Canada’s needs for training and retraining;

 We participate in forums affecting educational policy-making; acting as an advocate for expanding lifelong learning opportunities;